DeveloperZo/InfinityQube/Assets/Docs/Project Doc/6_SoundArchitecture.md

 - **PlayerMoved**: When the player moves to a new position

 **Marker Events:**
-- **LightMarkerPlaced**: When a light marker is placed on the grid
+- **LightMarkerPlaced**: When a Unit Marker is placed on the grid
 - **PrimeMarkerPlaced**: When a prime marker is placed on the grid
-- **RecursionMarkerPlaced**: When a heavy marker is placed on the grid
+- **RecursionMarkerPlaced**: When a Recursion Marker is placed on the grid
 - **MarkerTriggered**: When any marker activates and affects cubes

 **Wave and Stage Events:**